CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

             </aside>
         </main>
     ```
     The container you'll change the layout of is `main`, but you could do this with any kind of container, like `div` or `article`, or even the whole page `body`.
+The technique you're going to use is called **CSS grid**.

 2. Set the `display` property to `grid` on the overall container:
     ```css